Psychoeducational (Educational) Assessments

-There are times that a child’s learning problems go unnoticed and are only detected when they begin high school, college or university.
-It is essential that these students receive the academic support that is available at every Ontario college and university.
-An educational assessment completed by a Registered Psychologist or Psychological Associate is necessary to establish the students’ eligibility for available accommodations.
+There are times that a child’s learning problems go unidentified and are only detected when they begin high school, college or university.
+These students are entitled to the academic support that is available at every Ontario college and university.
+However, a Psychoeducational Assessment completed by a Registered Psychologist or Psychological Associate is necessary to establish the students’ eligibility for available accommodations.

-Psychological Assessments prepared by a qualified child psychologist or psychological associate can identify and/or diagnose issues impacting an individual’s development, behaviour, socioemotional functioning and personality.
+Psychological Assessments prepared by a qualified Psychologist or Psychological Associate can identify and diagnose issues impacting an individual’s development, behaviour, socioemotional functioning and personality development.

 A psychological assessment is a structured evaluation of a child’s, adolescent’s or adult’s psychological development.
 It is a thorough assessment of their intellectual abilities, memory, social, behavioural, emotional functioning and personality development.
 A Psychological Assessment is recommended when children, adolescents or adults experience problems that interfere with their degree of satisfaction in life and or their ability to function effectively within social, occupational, academic or other important domains.

 A Psychological Assessment would identify and diagnose mental health problems and neurodevelopmental disorders.
 For example, it could identify and diagnose autism spectrum disorder, developmental coordination disorder, anxiety disorders, depression, bipolar, OCD, etcetera.
 Importantly, Toronto Psychological Services & Research Centre provides clients with recommendations based on available research evidence concerning effective interventions for addressing the identified problems.
 Additionally, we include a comprehensive Therapy Treatment Plan with your final assessment report.